Shlok1375/stat19000-dsx/README.md

 ### Week 3 (Jan 25 to Jan 31): Exploring Data Honestly

-**Class 5: Intro to EDA in Python** (Tue, Jan 26): Light exploratory data analysis with pandas and simple plots.
+**Class 5: Python and Pandas Crash Course** (Tue, Jan 26): A from-scratch, no-experience-needed introduction to Python for data work: loading a dataset, basic pandas, and a simple plot.
+All notebooks throughout the course are fill-in-the-blank templates, so you're never expected to write code from a blank file.

 **Class 6: Cold Dataset Challenge** (Thu, Jan 28): Given a dataset you've never seen, teams race to find one real insight and one fake-looking-but-real oddity in 30 minutes.